carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 #### Boxed

-One way of dealing with unsized types is via a pointer, as with `T*` and `DynPtr` above.
+One way of dealing with unsized types is by way of a pointer, as with `T*` and `DynPtr` above.
 Sometimes, though, you would like to work with something closer to value semantics.
 For example, the `Deref` interface and `DynPtr` type captures nothing about ownership of the pointed-to value, or how to destroy it.